 By Stephanie Clarke

 If you are operating a business, and you need to make a video, you may think that all videos made for business are the same.
-However, their are significant differences in the types of videos made for businesses and you need to be sure that the video you get is going to do the job you need.
+However, there are significant differences in the types of video productions made for businesses and you need to be sure that the video you get is going to do the job you need.
 Not sure what kind of video that would be?
 Keep reading to learn more about the difference between the two major types of videos for businesses—the corporate video and a the marketing video.

 What is a Corporate Video?